davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 ## Do not capture services injected into the controllers on background threads

-❌ **BAD** This example shows a closure is capturing the DbContext from the Controller action parameter.
-This is bad because this work item could run outside of the request scope and the PokemonDbContext is scoped to the request.
-As a result, this will end up with an ObjectDisposedException.
+❌ **BAD** This example shows a closure is capturing the `DbContext` from the Controller action parameter.
+This is bad because this work item could run outside of the request scope and the `PokemonDbContext` is scoped to the request.
+As a result, this will end up with an `ObjectDisposedException`.

 ```C#
 [HttpGet("/fire-and-forget-1")]